Mehmed II: Return to Constantinople (1453–1478)

 After conquering Constantinople, when Mehmed II finally entered the city through what is now known as the Topkapi Gate, he immediately rode his horse to the Hagia Sophia, where he ordered the building to be protected.
 He ordered that an imam meet him there in order to chant the Muslim Creed: "I testify that there is no god but Allah.
 I testify that Muhammad is the messenger of Allah."
 The Orthodox cathedral was transformed into a Muslim mosque through a charitable trust, solidifying Islamic rule in Constantinople.

 Mehmed's main concern with Constantinople was with rebuilding the city's defenses and repopulation.
-Building projects were commenced immediately after the conquest, which included the repair of the walls, construction of the citadel, a remarkable hospital with students and medical staff, a large cultural complex, two sets of barracks for the janissaries, a tophane gun foundry outside Galata and building a new palace.
+Building projects were commenced immediately after the conquest, which included the repair of the walls, construction of the citadel, a remarkable hospital with students and medical staff, a large cultural complex, two sets of barracks for the janissaries, a tophane gun foundry outside Galata, and a new palace.
 To encourage the return of the Greeks and the Genoese who had fled from Galata, the trading quarter of the city, he returned their houses and provided them with guarantees of safety.
-Mehmed issued orders across his empire that Muslims, Christians, and Jews should resettle in the City demanding that five thousand households needed to be transferred to Constantinople by September.
+Mehmed issued orders across his empire that Muslims, Christians, and Jews should resettle in the city, demanding that five thousand households needed to be transferred to Constantinople by September.
 From all over the Islamic empire, prisoners of war and deported people were sent to the city; these people were called "Sürgün" in Turkish (σουργούνιδες sourgounides; "immigrants").

+Mehmed restored the Ecumenical Orthodox Patriarchate (6 January 1454), appointing the monk Gennadios as the first Orthodox Patriarch.
+He also appointed a grand rabbi (Hakham Bashi), Moses Capsali, but it is not clear whether the rabbi's authority extended over all the Jews of the empire or only those living in Constantinople.
+Mehmed was also reputed to have established the Armenian Patriarchate of Constantinople, but this is merely a legend; the Armenian patriarchate was not created until sometime between 1526 and 1543.
+Older scholarship credited Mehmed with the creation of the millet system, a framework by which non-Muslim religious groups were granted fiscal and legal autonomy through their respective religious institutions.
+More recent scholarship considers these claims to be exaggerated, although a degree of autonomy was definitely granted to these communities in the 1400s and 1500s.
+The more centralized form of the millets is now regarded as a product of the late 18th and early 19th centuries.